 Buyers agree to the following steps that establish credibility

 - Detail out the requirements clearly.
 While the incumbent suppliers understand even the unstated requirements, the new ones wholly rely on the RFP for clarity.
 So explain the specifications and service level expectations as clearly as possible.

 - Award only to the suppliers who bid online.
 Manage suppliers who don’t like to bid online with great urgency and importance.
 A handful of such suppliers can derail the entire eSourcing initiative.

 - If lots (containing multiple line items) have been created and suppliers are bidding at a lot level, then award at the lot level only.
 Do not attempt to optimize the award at a line-item level later.
 This is unfair to suppliers who tried their best to be competitive at the lot level.

 - Do not simply eliminate suppliers who tend to quote too high or too low.
 Give them a second look.
 Discuss the pricing with them.
 It is possible that they have misunderstood the specifications or requirements.

 - Communicate the award scenario clearly.
 When suppliers bid aggressively, they need to know what’s up for grabs.
 Buyers must state the number of suppliers that might get awarded and the share of the business that they can win depending on their competitive position.

-Some additional practices while conducting an online auction:
+Some additional best practices while conducting an online auction

 - Qualify suppliers before the auction.
 It is advisable not to have unqualified suppliers compete with qualified ones.
 It does not make a level playing field and will definitely cause issues during the award.